Intent – What do we aspire for our children?

-Throughout each unit, links are made with the wider curriculum, particularly in maths, reading, writing and the use of ICT.
+Throughout each unit, links are made with the wider curriculum, particularly in maths, reading, writing, ECO and the use of ICT.
 Children will have opportunities to extend their writing to encompass a range of genre and read for information, for research and for pleasure.

 Implementation – How Will We Deliver the Curriculum?

 The Switched onto Science Scheme is the vehicle we use to deliver the curriculum in our school, whilst also using Plan Assessment and Tig Tag